kirbycp-g/cloud-hackathons/hacks/pompt-a-thon/solutions.md

 ## Environment
-This gHack uses Google Workspace and does not require any addtional Cloud resources.
+This gHack uses Google Workspace and does not require any additional Cloud resources.

 ## Challenge 1: The Product Definition